nlsfung/MMINT_Examples/GSNSliceRecheckTestSuite/README.txt

 T305 Model: Two independent solutions with the same name (Solution Sol)
      Crit:  Solution Sol (One of the two)
-     Slice: Solution Sol (The same one)
+     Slice: Solution Sol (The same one) and its conclusions

 T306 Model: Two independent contexts with the same name (Context C)
      Crit:  Context C (One of the two)